3-in-1 comprehensive formula for bone & heart health

-Bonovita is the first and only health supplement with a unique combination of 4 active ingredients with multifaceted benefits for bone and heart health.
-Its optimised formulation of Bonolive® Olive leaf extract, Vitamin K2, Vitamin D3 and Calcium Carbonate holistically supports and maintains healthy bones, heart and promotes general health.
+Bonovita is the first and only health supplement with a unique combination of 3 active ingredients with multifaceted benefits for bone and heart health.
+Its optimised formulation of Bonolive® Olive leaf extract, Vitamin K2 and Vitamin D3 holistically supports and maintains healthy bones, heart and promotes general health.

 Supports strong bones & healthy heart